Sterilization methods use surgical procedures to make you unable to get pregnant or get someone else pregnant. This means you are infertile.

-For tubal ligation, the procedure is done in a hospital, under general anesthetic which means you will be asleep.
+For tubal ligation, the procedure is done in a hospital, under general anaesthetic, which means you will be asleep.

-For vasectomy, the procedure is done in a doctor’s office with a local anesthetic, which means you will be awake but not feel any pain.
+For vasectomy, the procedure is done in a doctor’s office with a local anaesthetic, which means you will be awake but not feel any pain.